About system locations

 The system location to handle media transcoding for calls (signaling) received in, or sent from, this location.

-For calls received on a Proxying Edge Node, the media connection with the calling device is handled by a proxying node in this location, and the media is forwarded to a Transcoding Conferencing Node in the nominated Transcoding location.
+For calls received on a Proxying Edge Node, the media connection with the calling device is handled by a proxying node in this location, and the media is forwarded to a Transcoding Conferencing Node in the nominated Transcoding location (or an overflow location if necessary).

 For calls received on a Transcoding Conferencing Node, the media connection with the calling device and the transcoding is handled by a Transcoding Conferencing Node in the nominated Transcoding location.